Transform Your Neovim into an IDE: A Step-by-Step Guide

 After using Vim

-for one year, I find myself having trouble in configure ~/.vimrc
+for one year, I find myself having trouble in configuring ~/.vimrc

 .
-The syntax of Vimscript is not my liking, leading me to switch Neovim(Nvim)
+The syntax of Vimscript is not to my liking, leading me to switch Neovim(Nvim)

 .
 Rather than migrating my old ~/.vimrc